 Poundmaker [Public Domain]

-The rights and privileges accorded Indigenous Canadians by the government formally begins at the time that Canada itself was being born as a nation.
+The rights and privileges accorded Indigenous Canadians by the government formally begin at the time that Canada itself was being born as a nation.
 In 1876, 9 years after Confederation, various pieces of Colonial legislation dealing with First Nations and their members in Canada were consolidated into The Indian Act.
 The two most recent pieces of legislation were The Gradual Civilization Act of 1857 and The Gradual Enfranchisement Act of 1869.
-They were explicitly intended to “do away with the tribal system and assimilate the Indian people in all respects with other inhabitants of the Dominion as speedily as they are fit to change,” in the words of Canada’s first Prime Minister John A Macdonald, back in 1887.
+They were explicitly intended to “do away with the tribal system and assimilate the Indian people in all respects with other inhabitants of the Dominion as speedily as they are fit to change,” in the words of Canada’s first Prime Minister John A MacDonald, back in 1887.
 It was paternalistic, intervening legislation that gave the Superintendent General of Indian Affairs a great degree of control over so-called status Indians who lived on reserves.
-Benefits would be allocated often on the basis of a judgment of an individual First Nations member’s supposed character.
+Benefits would be allocated often on the basis of a judgement of an individual First Nations member’s supposed character.
 Traditional rituals like the potlatch ceremony of the western tribes were banned and in the 1920’s, section 141 was added to The Indian Act, banning the use of lawyers and legal counsel by Indians and effectively shutting off recourse to the legal system for aboriginal peoples.

 After the Second World War and the atrocities revealed in concentration camps, Canadians attitudes towards Human Rights in general, and towards First Nations in Canada began to change and, as a signatory to the United Nations’ Declaration of Universal Rights, Canada revised The Indian Act in 1951.
 The more oppressive sections of the Act were removed and Indians were allowed more freedoms to pursue their traditional culture as well as being now allowed to enter pool halls and gamble – as incredible as it may seem that those restrictions were still in place in 1951 right up to the amendment.
 Legal counsel was allowed and women were given the right to vote in band councils.
 Some point out that these reforms merely re-established the original 1876 act by removing by removing later amendments.